YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 .. contents::
    :depth: 5

+There are two wrappers for programming YottaDB in `Go <https://golang.org/>`_, `mg_go <https://github.com/chrisemunt/mg_go>`_ and the YottaDB Go wrapper (described below). mg_go is developed by `Chris Munt <https://github.com/chrisemunt/>`_ of `MGateway Ltd <https://www.mgateway.com/>`_.
+We would like to acknowledge his contribution and thank Chris for the value he adds to the YottaDB community.

+The documentation below is specific to the YottaDB Go wrapper.
+Please use the link to mg_go to access its documentation.

-Programming YottaDB in the `Go language <https://golang.org/>`_ is accomplished through a wrapper for :ref:`c-simple-api` threaded functions that uses `cgo <https://golang.org/cmd/cgo/>`_ to provide a “yottadb” package for access from Go application code.
+The YottaDB Go wrapper wraps the :ref:`c-simple-api` threaded functions and uses `cgo <https://golang.org/cmd/cgo/>`_ to provide a “yottadb” package for access from Go application code.
 The wrapper must be installed on a system after YottaDB is installed.
 There are two Go APIs:

 - :ref:`go-easy-api` aims to be a straightforward, easy-to-use API to access YottaDB without limiting the functionality of YottaDB.
 The :ref:`go-easy-api` consists of :ref:`go-easy-api-funcs` that use standard Go data types and structures.
 - :ref:`go-simple-api` aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which contain pointers to structures and data in the YottaDB heap. :ref:`go-simple-api` functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions where there is no meaningful association with a structure.